Ergonomic Design of Computer Laboratory Furniture: Mismatch Analysis Utilizing Anthropometric Data of University Students: Materials and Methods

 \subsection{Furniture Dimensions and Anthropometric Data Mismatch}

 Considering the students' anthropometric measurements when designing and evaluating computer lab furniture is essential.
-This involves using relevant anthropometric estimations and ergonomic standards to determine the acceptable range for each furniture measurement.
+This involves the use of relevant anthropometric estimations and ergonomic standards to determine the acceptable range for each furniture measurement.